job/aclhound/DOCUMENTATION.md

 	@policy_name

+##### Range statement

+Ranges can be configured in three different ways:

+*    Specified as an actual range: 1024-2048 , this specifies port 1024 upto and including 2048
+*    Specified as "greater then": 1024- , this specifies port 1024 up to and including 65535
+*    Specified as "less then": -1024 , this specifies port 0 up to and including 1024

+##### Expire statement
 Note the expire statement.
 This is something that does not translate as part of an ACL to the device, but is used during the build & deployment process to check if a certain policy/ACL is still valid.
 Once past the date mentiond in the expire statement, it will not be pushed towards the device.

 #### Policy behaviour